-With our writers’ unique perspectives and opinions, ScreenGeek.net has quickly become a recognizable site within the film community and is a consistently growing force.
+With our writers’ unique perspectives and opinions, ScreenGeek has quickly become a recognizable site within the film community and is a consistently growing force.

-After starting the campaign to ‘Make a Dredd Sequel’ (Bring Back Dredd) and learning the ‘ins and outs’ of running a Facebook page, Frank realized that with his infinite knowledge (half joking) of film, comics and WWE, it made too much sense NOT to have a website.
-ScreenGeek.net was then born.
+After starting the campaign to ‘Make a Dredd Sequel’ (Bring Back Dredd) and learning the ‘ins and outs’ of running a Facebook page and the marketing that comes with it, Frank realized that with his infinite knowledge (half joking) of film, comics and WWE, it made too much sense NOT to have a website.
+ScreenGeek was then born.